unlocomqx/addons-docs/docs/src/prestashop/04-support.md

 To ensure the fastest and best support, please follow this guide

+### Use English or French as much as possible

+Send me your message in English or French.
+Also, set the backoffice language to either of these languages.
+In the case of the [Dynamic Product module](/dynamicproduct/), name your fields in one the mentioned languages.
+It will make it easier for me to understand the calculation logic and to better assist you.

 ### Include a product link in your message

 Sometimes, the issue is caused by a conflict between the module and the theme that is installed on your shop.